junszhao/oxfordccai/content/outreach/_index.md

 * Different Values: Role-playing game (Group + Whole class: ~60 min)

-First, we introduce the roles and use [value reflection card] to lead the children to discuss people’s values.
+First, we introduce the roles and use value cards to lead the children to discuss people’s values.

-Children role-play, discuss the data to be collected by the system (with [data reflection card]), and place the data cards into three piles on the [data worksheet].
+Children role-play, discuss the data to be collected by the system (with data cards), and place the data cards into three piles on the data worksheet.

-Then, the group exchanges the data cards with the other group, who will role-play as an AI system and assess whether sufficient data has been collected for their algorithms to function (with a data worksheet).
+Then, the group exchanges the data cards with the other group, who will role-play as an AI system and assess whether sufficient data has been collected for their algorithms to function.

-Children continue to role-play as AI systems to make inferences and recommend ‘place of interests’ based on the data, and clarify the value/motivations of their recommendations on [AI worksheet].
+Children continue to role-play as AI systems to make inferences and recommend ‘place of interests’ based on the data, and clarify the value/motivations of their recommendations on AI worksheet.

 Children exchange the inference results and ask the original group to role-play as families to give feedback and reflect using the ‘value matrix’.